ska2519/flutter-learn/README.en.md

   - [x] Apple Login

 - [x] Firebase Crashlytics
-  - Check Android and iOS crash reports
+  - [x] Check Android and iOS crash reports

 - [x] Firestore Database
   - [x] Firestore data structure design
-  - Apply [x] Firestore Collection Group Queries
+  - [x] Firestore Collection Group Queries

 - [x] Firebase Hosting
   - [x] Hosting Website Deployment
   - [x] Setting up and deploying automatic builds to GitHub

 - [x] Firebase Functions
+  - [x] Count when joining or leaving a user
+  - [x] Count when adding or deleting posts
-  - [x] increase the number of users who read the article
+  - [x] Count the number of users who read the article
+  - [x] Count the number of comment in post when adding or deleting comments
-  - [x] Update comment count when adding or deleting comments
+  - [x] Total comments count when adding or deleting comments

-- [ ] Cloud Firestore fine-grained rules
+- [x] Cloud Firestore fine-grained rules

+## Apply CI/CD Codemagic
+- [x] Build for Android
+- [x] Build for iOS
 ## App Structure

 *This app is built to run on Android, iOS and the web on a single Dart codebase.
 To make this possible, the **highly reusable** architecture has been designed.*